0xSTVNDZ/HTMLCSScheatsheet/README.md

 ## Room for Improvement
 Room for improvement:
-- Add more
+- Add full MDN documention for both HTML & CSS

 To do:
-- Get started
+- Add CSS properties

 ## Acknowledgements
-Give credit here.
 - This project was inspired by...Codecademy